monkeyrampage/StatLearn_with_R/README.md

 # StatLearn_with_R
-using the book : an Introduction to Statistical learning , with Applications in R , 2nd Edition
+Using the book : An Introduction to Statistical learning , with Applications in R\
+2nd Edition\
 by: Gareth James , Daniela Witten , Trevor Hastie , Robert Tibshirani

 Chapters: